Expectation propagation as a way of life: A framework for Bayesian inference on partitioned data: Application to hierarchical models

-First, if all that is required are the separate (marginal) posterior distributions for each $\alpha_k$ vector, we can take these directly from the simulations or approximations performed in step 3b of the algorithm, using the last iteration which can be assumed to be at approximate convergence.
-This will give simulations of $\alpha_k$ or an approximation to $p(\alpha_k,\phi|y)$.
+In large-dimensional hierarchical scenarios, the full joint posterior distribution is not typically needed.
+If all that is required are the marginal posterior distributions for each $\alpha_k$ separately, we can take these directly from the corresponding tilted distribution inferences from the last iteration.
+The marginal posterior distribution for local parameter $\alpha_k$ can be obtained from the joint distribution in~\eqref{eq_hier_true_joint_posterior} by

+which is the same as the tilted distribution in~\eqref{eq_hier_tilted_distribution} but marginalized over $\phi$ instead of $\alpha_k$.
+If, for example, a sample-based method is used for the tilted distribution inference in EP, one can easily just store the local parameter samples in the last iteration to form the marginal posterior distribution for them.

+If the joint posterior distribution of all the parameters is required, one can approximate it using the obtained EP approximation $g(\phi)$ for the marginal posterior distribution of the shared parameters:

-These separate simulations will not be ``in phase,'' however, in the sense that different nodes will be simulating different values of $\phi$.
-To get draws from the approximate joint distribution of all the parameters, one can first take some number of draws of the shared parameters $\phi$ from the EP approximation, $g(\phi)$, and then, for each draw, run $K$ parallel processes of Stan to perform inference for each $\alpha_k$, conditional on the sampled value of $\phi$.
-This computation is potentially expensive---for example, to perform it using 100 random draws of $\phi$ would require 100 separate Stan runs---but, on the plus side, each run should converge fast because it is conditional on the hyperparameters of the model.
-In addition, it may ultimately be possible to use adiabatic Monte Carlo (Betancourt, 2014) to perform this ensemble of simulations more efficiently.
+To get simulation draws from this, one can first take some number of draws from $g(\phi)$, and then, for each draw, run $K$ parallel MCMC inferences for each $\alpha_k$ conditional on the sampled value of $\phi$.
+This computation is potentially expensive---for example, to perform it using 100 random draws of $\phi$ would require 100 separate MCMC inferences---but, on the plus side, each run should converge fast because it is conditional on the hyperparameters of the model.
+In addition, it may ultimately be possible to use adiabatic Monte Carlo~\citep{Betancourt:2014} to perform this ensemble of simulations more efficiently.